Install XQual Server

 You can leave all the other setting as-is for now.

-NOTE: you can also configure your server so that all the clients connect through ssh.
+NOTE: if your database server is not hosted in your private network, you can also configure your server so that the servlet connects through ssh.

 In that case, you do not need to open your database server port (i.e. 3306 if you're using MySql) which will facilitate the install if your company have strict firewall rules.